DOT Medical Exam

 Understanding the DOT Medical Exam

-This exam includes a variety of health checks, such as vision and hearing tests, blood pressure measurement, and a review of the driver's medical history.
+This exam includes a variety of health checks, such as vision and hearing tests, blood pressure measurements, and a review of the driver's medical history.
+Fed Med Card Physical.
 It takes into account both physical and mental health conditions, ensuring drivers can handle the demands of long-haul trucking, including long hours, irregular sleep schedules, and the need for constant alertness on the road.
 “DOT” refers to the US Department of Transportation.
 This department enforces the use of physical examinations for all commercial drivers.

 The DOT Medical Exam Process